HerbertJordan/parec/README.md

-# An empty C++ project setup
-This project covered a basic setup for small C++ projects including a CMake configuration and Google-Test setup.
+# A C++ parallel library for recursive algorithms and data structures
+A utility set of recursive algorithms and data structures, including degraded cases like list for building composable, parallel applications.

-## How to User
+## How to Build
-Simply run

 ```
 mkdir build